 Just like in most Warungs in Indonesia, the way Warung Sika works is you choose the type of rice you want (white, red, yellow).
 Then, you can point out all the side dishes you want that will be mixed on top of your rice, hence the name Nasi Campur (Nasi means rice and Campur means mixed).

 Warung Sika offers traditional options such as the Tempe Orek, Gado-Gado, and Indonesian Corn Fritters (Bakwan Jagung).
 For the proteins, they serve different types of meats including fried/grilled chicken, pork ribs, eggs, and more.
 No matter how much you eat in Warung Sika, a meal would most likely cost you less than $5.

-The Apurva Kempinski Bali is one of the best luxury resorts located in Nusa Dua.
-Popular for its grand architecture and outstanding services, The Apurva Kempinski is one of the must-visit resorts for both local and international tourists.
+If you want the best Sunday brunch in Bali, head to the Apurva Kempinski Bali, which is one of the best luxury resorts located in Nusa Dua.
+Popular for its grand architecture and outstanding services, the Apurva Kempinski is one of the must-visit resorts for both local and international tourists.

 Of course, there are plenty of more affordable options for brunch in Bali.
-However, there is nothing quite like the Sunday Brunchcation which not only comes with a wide array of buffet brunch and an option for free-flow alcohol but also with access to the stunning facilities of The Apurva Kempinski Bali.
+However, there is nothing quite like the Sunday Brunchcation which not only comes with a buffet brunch and great cocktails, but also with access to the stunning facilities of the hotel.

-The brunch buffet itself offers a selection of dishes such as sushi, Indonesian food, a grill station, a variety of bread and desserts, and much more.
+The Sunday brunch buffet offers a selection of dishes that include seafood, sushi, Indonesian food, a grill station, a variety of bread and desserts, and much more.
 It’s easily one of the best upscale brunch options in Bali.